 The Harvest Golf Club (Photo Credit: Nic Collar Film)

-Hitting the links is a fun way for event attendees to take in Kelowna's natural beauty and savour the fresh spring air.
-In most years, thanks to Kelowna's mild climate, area golf courses open in March—this year, Two Eagles Golf Course in West Kelowna was the first to open on March 11, with other courses following suit in the weeks that followed.
+Hitting the links is a fun way for event attendees to enjoy Kelowna's natural beauty and savour the fresh spring air.
+In most years, thanks to Kelowna's mild climate, area golf courses open in March—this year, Two Eagles Golf Course in West Kelowna was the first to open on March 11, with other courses set to follow suit in the weeks ahead.
 The early start to the season means that visitors to the area could also ski on the same day they golf if they just haven't had enough of winter yet!

-For those planners looking to host a golf tournament as part of their event, Kelowna and area offers 19 courses of varying skill levels to choose from.
+For those planners looking to host a golf tournament as part of their event, Kelowna and area offers 19 courses of varying skill levels.
 Gallagher's Canyon, which hosts the annual GolfBC Championship, a Mackenzie Tour-PGA TOUR Canada event, can accommodate groups of up to 150 golfers, while the nearby Harvest Golf Club, nestled among fruit trees and vineyards, can host up to 144 golfers.
-Both courses also have event spaces that can be set up in a variety of configurations, making it a breeze to celebrate after the tournament's over.
+Both courses also have event spaces that can be set up in various configurations, making it a breeze to celebrate after the tournament.

 If you're not incorporating golf into your off-site activities, you can always direct delegates to the specialists at Golf Kelowna, who can assist in putting together group bookings or custom packages.
-They also offer an array of Stay n' Play packages at some of the area's courses.
+They also offer Stay n' Play packages at some of the area's courses.

 Relax and Unwind

-Over the past two years, health and wellness have become even more important to most people, so incorporating a wellness component into your event or connecting your delegates with ways to relax and unwind will surely be appreciated.
+Over the few years, health and wellness have become even more important to most people.
+Incorporating a wellness component into your event or connecting your delegates with ways to relax and unwind will surely be appreciated.

 50th Parallel Estate Winery, located in Lake Country just north of Kelowna, can host your group for a yoga or meditation session on their 2,100 square foot Infinity Event Pad, perched above the vineyards and Okanagan Lake.
 With their onsite restaurant, BLOCK ONE, and several event spaces, you can extend your time at the winery with a wine reception or dinner following the yoga class.